aimms/documentation/dataexchange/api.rst

 HTTP Client methods
 -------------------

-The Data Exchange library contains collection of functions implemented using libCurl (see the `libCurl documentation <https://curl.se/libcurl/c/>`_).
+The Data Exchange library contains collection of functions implemented using ``libCurl`` (see the `libCurl documentation <https://curl.se/libcurl/c/>`_).
 The following methods are exposed by the Data Exchange library to send HTTP client requests and to handle their responses.

 .. js:function::  dex::client::NewRequest

     Create a new HTTP request with (unique) identification :token:`theRequest` to the URL :token:`url`, with method :token:`httpMethod` (optional, default :token:`GET`).
 Upon response from the web server, the callback method :token:`callback` will be called.
 The prototype of :token:`callback` should be the same as the function :token:`dex::client::EmptyCallback`.
     For :token:`POST` and :token:`PUT` methods, you can specify the file :token:`requestFile` from which to take the request body of the request.
 If you specify the optional :token:`responseFile` argument, the response body will be captured in the specified file.
 If omitted the response body will be silently discarded.
 The function will return 1 on success, or 0 on failure.
-    If a :token:`traceFile` is being specified, tracing for the request will be enabled, and the detail trace output from libcurl will be stored in the specified file.
+    If a :token:`traceFile` is being specified, tracing for the request will be enabled, and the detail trace output from ``libCurl`` will be stored in the specified file.

     :param theRequest: string parameter holding the unique identification of the request.
     :param url: string parameter holding the URL of the request, including any query parameters you want to add to the request.